Djibouti: Antiquity

-Kingdom of Adal (900–1285)
+Introduction of Islam and the Middle Ages

-The Kingdom of Adal (also Awdal, Adl, or Adel) was centered around Zeila, its capital.
-It was established by the local Somali tribes in the early 9th century.
+The Adal (also Awdal, Adl, or Adel) was centered around Zeila, its capital.
+It was established by the local Somali clans in the early 9th century.
 Zeila attracted merchants from around the world, contributing to the wealth of the city.
 Zeila is an ancient city and it was one of the earliest cities in the world to embrace Islam, shortly after the hijra.
-Zeila's two-mihrab Masjid al-Qiblatayn dates to the 7th century, and is the oldest mosque.

-In the late 9th century, Al-Yaqubi, an Armenian Muslim scholar and traveler, wrote that the Kingdom of Adal was a small wealthy kingdom and that Zeila served as the headquarters for the kingdom, which dated back to the beginning of the century.
+Masjid al-Qiblatayn dates to the 7th century, and is the oldest mosque.
+In the late 9th century, Al-Yaqubi, an Arab Muslim scholar and traveler, wrote that the Kingdom of Adal was a small wealthy kingdom and that Zeila served as the headquarters for the kingdom, which dated back to the beginning of the century.

-Ifat Sultanate (1285–1415)

-Through close contacts with the adjacent Arabian Peninsula for more than 1,000 years, the Somali and Afar ethnic groups in the region became among the first populations on the continent to embrace Islam.
-The Ifat Sultanate was a Muslim medieval kingdom in the Horn of Africa.
-Founded in 1285 by the Walashma dynasty, it was centered in Zeila.
-Ifat established bases in Djibouti and Somaliland, and from there expanded southward to the Ahmar Mountains.
-Its Sultan Umar Walashma (or his son Ali, according to another source) is recorded as having conquered the Sultanate of Shewa in 1285.
-Taddesse Tamrat explains Sultan Umar's military expedition as an effort to consolidate the Muslim territories in the Horn, in much the same way as Emperor Yekuno Amlak was attempting to unite the Christian territories in the highlands during the same period.
-These two states inevitably came into conflict over Shewa and territories further south.
-A lengthy war ensued, but the Muslim sultanates of the time were not strongly unified.
-Ifat was finally defeated by Emperor Amda Seyon I of Ethiopia in 1332, and withdrew from Shewa.